 Once in the program, students complete required coursework and qualifying examinations, propose a research topic, choose a dissertation committee, and engage in dissertation research.
 The anticipated duration of training is 5 years.

 Our Graduate Program is dedicated to the training of outstanding scientists in the pharmacological sciences.
 An outstanding graduate program is a high priority of our department, and the training faculty participate fully at all levels.
-Our department has the highest level of NIH funding of all Pharmacology departments (see News and Events!) and a great diversity of research areas is available to trainees.
-These areas include: Cell Surface Receptors, G Proteins, Protein Kinases and Signal Transduction Mechanisms; Neuropharmacology; Nucleic Acids, Cancer & Antimicrobial Pharmacology; and Experimental Therapeutics.
-Cell and molecular approaches are particularly strong, but systems-level research such as behavioral pharmacology and analysis of knock-in and knock-out mice is also well-represented.
-Excellent physical facilities are available for all research areas.
+Our department ranks consistently in the highest levels of NIH funding for pharmacology departments nationwide and a great diversity of research areas is available to trainees.

 - Structural Biology

 Benefits of the Program